What happens at Children’s Center?

 The length of a Forensic Interview is determined by the needs of the child.
 The average interview lasts about 30 minutes depending upon the child’s age and developmental abilities.
 Adolescent interviews generally last longer than 30 minutes.

 The type of medical evaluation will depend on the allegations of abuse.
 Children’s Center provides two types of medical evaluations: A Child at Risk Exam (CARE) and a Sexual Abuse Forensic Evaluation (SAFE).
 The exams are done at the Center by a trained medical provider.
 You may accompany your child in the exam room.
-Reassure you child that they will be safe and that the medical professional is just making sure that they are okay.
+Your child will appreciate your reassurance that they will be safe and that the medical professional is just making sure that they are okay.

 The actual exam only lasts about 20 minutes.
 Our medical provider will discuss the child’s medical and social history with the parent or guardian accompanying the child before the exam.